SoupyzInc/AreaSoup/README.md

 of the current function for n rectangles in the specified domain.
 (You must hit enter in the text box after changing functions, approximation method, or n value to recalculate the area)

+### Installation with NetBeans
+Clone this project as a ZIP file and open it in NetBeans.
+Make sure you are using JDK 16, otherwise Maven may not load correctly.

 ### Adding new functions
 To add new functions, create a new class that `implements` the `Function` interface. `Function` is defined under [Function.java][function] as